kcmercer/web-sprint-challenge-advanced-state-management/README.md

 ### Complete reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

-  * [ ] Adds the following state values into the initialState:
+  * [COMPLETE] Adds the following state values into the initialState:
       - an array of smurfs
       - a boolean indicating if the app is loading
       - a string indicating a possible error message

-  * [ ] Add in the arguments needed to complete a standard reducer function.
+  * [COMPLETE] Add in the arguments needed to complete a standard reducer function.
-  * [ ] Add in a reducer case to accommodate the start of a smurf fetch.
+  * [COMPLETE] Add in a reducer case to accommodate the start of a smurf fetch.
-  * [ ] Add in a reducer case to accommodate the successful smurf api fetch.
+  * [COMPLETE] Add in a reducer case to accommodate the successful smurf api fetch.
-  * [ ] Add in a reducer cases to accommodate an error.
+  * [COMPLETE] Add in a reducer cases to accommodate an error.
-  * [ ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
+  * [COMPLETE] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
-  * [ ] Add in a reducer case that adds in a value to the error message.
+  * [COMPLETE] Add in a reducer case that adds in a value to the error message.

 ### Complete index.js
   Connect your application to reducer through redux with the thunk and logger middleware packages attached.